InstituteforDiseaseModeling/Climate/D4D Senegal/README.txt

 publications/
     journal.pone.0094741.pdf
-        Description of methods used in generating climate rasters from weather station and satellite data
+        Description of methods for generating rasters from weather station and satellite data